Gathering strength, Hurricane Michael heads for Florida

 President Donald Trump, speaking to reporters at the White House, said the country was very well prepared for the hurricane, adding it was much bigger than had been expected.

-State offices, schools and universities were closed through the end of the week in Panhandle counties.
+In Panhandle counties, most state offices, schools and universities were closed for the rest of the week.
 Lines at gasoline stations grew as people left.
 Those who stayed emptied grocery store shelves of water and other supplies.

-Regus, an international office provider, offered temporary space for rent in Birmingham, Alabama, for businesses evacuating neighboring Florida.

-“If you’re evacuating #HurricaneMichael and need a place to work, come visit a business lounge at any of our 5 locations in Birmingham! #evacuate #HurricanePrep #Michael,” the company wrote on Twitter.
+Gary Givens, owner of Gary’s Oyster Shack in Panama City, Florida, said he was closing his restaurant around lunch time on Tuesday with the help of his crew ahead of the storm’s arrival.
+Because he owns two businesses in the area, Givens, who lives inland, said he was not evacuating.

+“I just got a crew that came in that are staying also and they’re in here helping me get everything buttoned up, tightened down, getting the food secure,” Givens said.

 The last major hurricane - Category 3 or above - to hit the Panhandle was Hurricane Dennis, which made landfall near Pensacola in 2005, according to hurricane center data.

-Torrential downpours and flash flooding caused by the storm over the weekend caused 13 deaths in Central America.
+Torrential downpours and flash flooding from the storm over the weekend caused 13 deaths in Central America.

 At 11 a.m.
 ET (1500 GMT) on Tuesday, Michael’s center was about 335 miles (535 km) south-southwest of Apalachicola, Florida, heading north at around 12 mph (19 kph), the NHC said.

 On its current track, it would make landfall somewhere along a coastline that includes the cities and towns of Fort Walton Beach, Panama City Beach, Port St. Joe, St. Teresa and the wildlife reserves bordering Apalachee Bay.
-However, forecasters always note it is not possible to predict where a hurricane will land until it is closer to the coast.
+However, forecasters always note it is not possible to say where a hurricane will land until it is closer to the coast.

-The storm was forecast to move through the southeastern United States on Wednesday and Thursday, passing through the Carolinas, which are still recovering from Hurricane Florence last month.
+The storm was forecast to move through the southeastern United States on Wednesday and Thursday, passing through Georgia and the Carolinas, which are still recovering from Hurricane Florence last month.
 It would head off the Mid-Atlantic coast by Friday, the NHC said.

+Georgia Governor Nathan Deal on Tuesday issued a state of emergency declaration for 92 counties in the state.

 The Miami-based center forecast as much as 1 foot (30 cm) of rain in parts of Florida, Georgia and South Carolina.

-Reporting by Devika Krishna Kumar; Additional reporting by Susan Heavey and Roberta Rampton in Washington, Gina Cherelus and Barbara Goldberg in New York, Brendan O'Brien in Milwaukee; Editing by Lisa Shumaker and Frances Kerry
+Reporting by Devika Krishna Kumar; Additional reporting by Susan Heavey and Roberta Rampton in Washington, Gina Cherelus and Barbara Goldberg in New York, Brendan O'Brien in Milwaukee; Editing by Lisa Shumaker, Frances Kerry and Bill Berkrot